Business Advancement Center for Health

 Bridging the intersections of community, industry, and academia, BACH aligns sectors of the health economy to co-create innovative solutions to drive marketplace implementation.
 Learn more about the gifts making BACH’s research possible and consider making a donation.

-On September 20th, BACH hosted the Health Sector Leaders Consortium bringing together industry leaders who are disrupting the status quo of business in healthcare.
+In September 2022, BACH brought together industry leaders who are disrupting the status quo of business in healthcare at the Health Sector Leaders Consortium.
 University of Minnesota students, alumni, researchers, and professionals learned how organizations are using collaborative engagement, innovation, and technology to improve access, value, and health equity.

-Presenters included Andy McMahon (Vice President, Community Investment & Innovation, UnitedHealthcare Community & State), Grady Davis (Vice President, Global Commercial Marketing Structural Heart, Medtronic), Sarah Taylor (Vice President & Chief Analytics Officer, Prime Therapeutics), Frank Jaskulke (Vice President of Intelligence, Medical Alley Association), Mark Steffen (Senior Vice President & Chief Medical Officer, Blue Cross and Blue Shield of Minnesota), Sami Yusuf (Vice Chair of Corporate Development, Mayo Clinic International), and was moderated by BACH Founding Director Prof. Pinar Karaca-Mandic.
-Learn more and view the event recordings below.
+Thank you to our presenters: Andy McMahon (Vice President, Community Investment & Innovation, UnitedHealthcare Community & State), Grady Davis (Vice President, Global Commercial Marketing Structural Heart, Medtronic), Sarah Taylor (Vice President & Chief Analytics Officer, Prime Therapeutics), Frank Jaskulke (Vice President of Intelligence, Medical Alley Association), Mark Steffen (Senior Vice President & Chief Medical Officer, Blue Cross and Blue Shield of Minnesota), and Sami Yusuf (Vice Chair of Corporate Development, Mayo Clinic International).

 BACH Responds to COVID-19 Pandemic